-As the weather cools down, weed seeds and bulbs stored in the soil from previous seasons germinate and grow, reminding you once again how persistent they can be!
+As the weather cools down, weed seeds and bulbs stored in the soil from previous seasons germinate and grow, reminding you how persistent they can be!

-Now is about the time you'd expect weeds to surge however there is one element that has been missing so far this season, that being rain!
-When it does eventually rain, I would expect the weeds will get going fairly quickly so my advice for now is to be prepared for when that happens.
-Even in the course of general irrigation, some weeds such as sour sob and winter grass will already be germinating however it's not a bad idea to wait for another week or two before you start spraying so that you get as many as possible in the one go.
+It would be common to see a flush of weeds by now, however one element has been missing so far this Autumn, that being rain!
+When we do eventually get some significant rain I would expect the weeds to get going fairly quickly, so my advice is to be prepared for when that happens.
+In the interim and in the course of general irrigation, some weeds such as sour sob and winter grass will already be emerging however it's not a bad idea to wait for another week or two before you start spraying so that you get as many as possible in the one go.

 There are some things that encourage the likely hood of excessive weeds such as very low mowing, insufficient fertiliser and inadequate watering through the growing season.
-These conditions can weaken the stand resulting in any bare spaces which can quickly be colonised by weeds.
+These conditions can weaken the stand resulting in any bare spaces which weeds can quickly colonise.
 Ineffective control measures in previous years can also lead to weed numbers increasing.
 They do this by flowering and dropping their seeds in the soil, ready to germinate when the conditions are right.

-Most weeds in a lawn containing couch, buffalo or kikuyu grass are easily controlled by spraying with a selective herbicide.
+Most weeds in a lawn are easily controlled by spraying with a selective herbicide.
 The type of herbicide you use will depend on the weed you are targeting and the type of lawn you have.

-For broad leaf weeds, use a product containing MCPA and Bromoxynil, such as Amgrow Bin-Die.
+Broadleaf Weeds: For broadleaf weeds, use a product containing MCPA and Bromoxynil, such as Amgrow Bin-Die.
 For larger areas, consider a product such as Bow and Arrow.
 These chemicals are selective, which means they are specially designed to be sprayed all over the lawn.
-It will target the weeds and will not effect the grass you are spraying.
+They will target the weeds and will not affect the grass you are spraying.
 Generally speaking, broadleaf herbicides take around 10-14 days to kill the weeds.
 To get the best out of your herbicide, consider adding some wetting agent to the mix.
-Products like Wetter and Spreader help to break the surface tension of the spray droplets so that they get better coverage on the leaf of the weed.
+Products like Wetter and Spreader help break the surface tension of the spray droplets to get better coverage on the leaf of the weed.
 You'll be surprised at how much difference this makes.

-Wintergrass is just starting to emerge now as the weather begins to cool down.
+Wintergrass: Wintergrass is just starting to emerge now as the weather cools down.
 Wintergrass can be controlled by using a herbicide containing propyzamide such as David Grays Winter Grass Killer.
 Follow the instructions carefully and make sure you spray evenly over the whole lawn area.
 Wintergrass killer is a selective herbicide and is safe to use on couch and buffalo lawns.
-As this chemical is soil activated, it is important that the sprayed area is watered within 24 hours of spraying.
-If you have wintergrass growing in kikuyu, then you can't use a propyzamide based chemical as a control measure.
-Your only option here is to wait till February and apply a pre-emergent herbicide such as Pendi Pro or Spartan which will kill the seeds of the wintergrass weed before they have a chance to germinate.
+As this chemical is soil activated, it is essential that the sprayed area is watered within 24 hours of spraying.
+If you have winter grass growing in Kikuyu, then you can't use a propyzamide based chemical ( such as Wintergrass killer)as a control measure.
+Your only option here is to apply a pre-emergent herbicide such as Pendi Pro or Spartan, which will kill the seeds of the Wintergrass weed before they have a chance to germinate.
 Click here for more info on pre-emergent control of Wintergrass.
 It would usually be too late in the year to use pre-emergent herbicides (the best time is February / March), however since we haven't had any rain to speak of yet and considering the daytime temperatures haven't fallen into the teens yet, many people may find that their winter grass hasn't emerged yet.
 If this is the case, you can still apply pre-emergent chemicals now and control the emergence of it for this winter.